Documentation

 export MINIO_IDENTITY_LDAP_GROUP_SEARCH_BASE_DN="ou=MinIO Users,dc=example,dc=net"

-For complete documentation on these variables, see Active Directory / LDAP Identity Management
+For complete documentation on these variables, see Active Directory / LDAP Settings

-MinIO supports specifying the AD/LDAP provider settings using configuration settings.
-The minio server process applies the specified settings on its next startup.
-For distributed deployments, the mc admin config command applies the configuration to all nodes in the deployment.
+MinIO supports specifying the AD/LDAP provider settings using the MinIO Console.
+For distributed deployments, configuring AD/LDAP from the Console applies the configuration to all nodes in the deployment.

 2) Restart the MinIO Deployment